Humor at work: Your guide to laughs without the gaffes

 Some other indicators of an awkward moment in groups can include:

 Look, everybody says stupid stuff from time to time.
-It’s not a crime to make a gaffe, but digging that hole even deeper should be avoided.
-Ditch the topic, be quiet, and let the moment pass as quickly as possible.
+Making a gaffe is not a crime, but digging that hole even deeper should be avoided.
+Ditch the topic, be quiet, and let the moment pass quickly.

-While we’re on the topic, let’s talk about why some jokes are dangerous at work.
+While we’re on the topic, let’s discuss why some jokes are dangerous at work.
 The bottom line is that what was funny 10, 20, 50 years ago may not be funny anymore.

-Some jokes get better with age, while others rot in the wake of a maturing society.
+Some jokes improve with age, while others rot after a maturing society.

 For example, before women had rights, it was common to see jokes about keeping them in the kitchen.
 Those jokes aren’t funny anymore (if they ever were) because women should never have been treated that way in the first place.

-In other words, people didn’t become more sensitive—they just stopped laughing at seeing people deprived of their rights.
+In other words, people didn’t become more sensitive—they just stopped laughing at seeing others deprived of their rights.

 This is why edgy jokes are almost always a bad idea.
 They tend to be as unfunny as they are out of touch.

 Stress decreases when people can laugh.
-Jokes should be clever, relatable quips that people can understand easily but that make them think different, new ways.
+Jokes should be clever, relatable quips that people can understand easily but that make them think differently and in new ways.
 At its core, humor is light-hearted and delightful—not depressing.

 Learn how to read the room, be patient with dishing out jokes, and learn to change direction quickly if your jokes don’t land.
 Take some improv classes if you really want to understand and level up your styles of humor at work.

-Above all, use humor to make work more fun and increase job satisfaction.
+Above all, humor should be used to make work more fun and increase job satisfaction.